za3k/qr-backup/README.md

 ## Should I back up to paper?
 Possibly.
 You should still back it up to something more usual like a USB thumbstick *first*, because it's easier to restore and update.

-Common files to back up are small, important records, and small secret files.
+Common files to back up are small important records, and small secret files.
 Examples include: a diary, an address book, a short story you wrote, financial records, medical records, an ssh or gpg cryptographic key, or a cryptocurrency (bitcoin) wallet.

 Paper is not the best or most efficient storage method, so you can't back up big files.
 10KB or 100KB files is a reasonable limit.